-This section is for you to provide more detailed information and reflections on your progress towards the changes you want to see from your project, and what your experience and data from the project is telling you about the effectiveness of your approach.
-Please refer back to what you said in your start up form about the changes you expected to see, but also think about any unexpected changes that are emerging amongst your target group or the context in which they live.
+This section is for you to provide more detailed information and reflections on your progress towards the achievement of your outcomes, and what your data is telling you about the effectiveness of your interventions.
 Meaningful change often takes time, may not be achievable for everyone or may be a complicated process involving a range of external factors.
-Early on in your project it may, therefore, be difficult to identify significant changes occurring, but we would expect you to be explaining any significant under or over achievements in terms of your outcomes and indicators.
+Early on in your project it may, therefore, be difficult to identify significant changes occurring from your outcome data, but we would expect you to be explaining any significant under or over achievements in terms of your outcomes and indicators.